Deepti-Saudari/agentic-ai-startup-cofounder/README.md

 ### Your AI-Powered Startup Companion

-Transform startup ideas into investor-ready businesses using **13 Specialized AI Agents**.
+**Transform startup ideas into investor-ready businesses using 13 specialized AI agents.**

 <p>